PinguinLars/fgm/README.md

 The Female Gender Mod is licensed under the GNU LGPLv3, a free and open-source license.
 For more information, please see the [license file](./LICENSE).

+## Installation

+Get a .jar file at [the mod page](https://modrinth.com/mod/female-gender/versions) and put it in your mods folder Or build from source with `./gradlew build`